"As each one has received a gift, use it to serve one another as good stewards of God's varied grace." - 1 Peter 4:10

 Supporting St. George:

 Parishioners are invited to support our parish through on-line giving either via credit/debit card or through automatic debits.
-Just click the on-line giving button below.
+Just click the Donate Now button located at the top of the page.

 You can also support our school by purchasing Scrip®.
 If you would like to support our school, please use the image below to learn more or complete your order.
 If you have questions about Scrip®, please contact the Parish Office.